 Violation of federal law is often charged based upon the investigation of skilled and specialized agencies and task forces established under the FBI and the United States Department of Justice.

 While it may seem that the evidence is stacked against you, there are still options for a successful defense.
-Contact an attorney with Law Firm of Oklahoma to explore which avenues of defense may be available to you and which may prove effective in your specific case.
+Contact an attorney with the Law Firm of Oklahoma to explore which avenues of defense may be available to you and which may prove effective in your specific case.
 Schedule a free, confidential consultation by submitting the online case review form on this page, or call (405) 608-4990 to schedule an appointment.